BeytullahCetin/OneTapArmy-Clone/readme.md

 - I have implement soldier movements, very basic state machine.
 Then I call it a day.
 - Soldiers still not attacking, there is no win-lose panels, no level up card selections, no sounds and no effect.
 - I will try to do my best complete it tomorrow but I have no hope that I will make it tomorrow night with this sickness and this much work to do.

+### Day 4
+- Started the day with the false hope of finishing the project tonight.
+- Some wrong decision make a snowball effect, they made the project increasingly difficult to manage.
+Still, I try my best to complete as much as I can.
+- I made a list, write down all missing pieces.
+These were: Level up cards, soldier attacks, sounds and effects.
+- I initially tought soldier attack system would take quite long to implement and sounds and effects would be pointless if the game wasn't finished complately.
+So, I decided to focus on level up cards.
+- While working on this, it was to hard to progress because the project became too messy and it was too painfully to implement new mechanics.

+## Lessons Learned
+- Planning ahead is crucial--spend at least 1/3 of the time on planning.
+Think multiple possible outcomes and potential problems.
+- Rushing into features without thinking about the overall structure can create long-term problems.
+- Don't underestimate mechanics.
+Analyze each feature carefully before implementation.
+- Prioritize the most critical ones first.